phoneburner/pinch-template/README.md

-# [READ ONLY] Pinch Framework - Application Template
+# [READ ONLY] Pinch Framework: API Application Template

 > **Note:** This repository is a **read-only** subtree split of
 > the [Pinch Framework monorepo](https://github.com/phoneburner/pinch).
 Please submit issues and pull requests to the main